 My family has frequented Tsim Chai Noodles since it opened.
 My brother Narc likes the fried wonton.
 You get about eight of these huge, juicy shrimp balls that stay crispy even when we order take-out.
-My father Ludvig use to bring back sui kau for my younger brother Jacuzzi and I after he went out with his buddies.
-I wasn’t surprised with Ludvig`s answer when I asked him where wanted to go for his birthday.
+My father Ludwig use to bring back sui kau for my younger brother Jacuzzi and I after he went out with his buddies.
+I wasn’t surprised with Ludwig`s answer when I asked him where wanted to go for his birthday.
 Tsim Chai Noodles!
 Fine with me.
 Better than his other favourite place, the White Spot.

 My aunt Bendy was in town, so she came as well.
 She ordered shrimp wonton without the noodles.
 Man, check out these fat shrimp balls!
 The broth is salty with a very distinctive smell to it.